godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 As a result of this pact, Project Influence costs are decreased by 1 (times Tier Value), but Materials Production costs are increased by the same amount.
 ##### Oathbound Tenets
-*Set Requirements:* 1 Code, 1 Duty and 2 Oath tenets; Oath of the World Table *Set Effect:* When Reputation increases, Morale also increases by 1.
-The opposite is also true.
-**Code of Chivalry**
+*Set Requirements:* 1 Code, 1 Duty and 2 Oath tenets; Oath of the World Table *Set Effect:* Your Company's World Table building becomes **Code of Chivalry**
 Augments the Commissions Office.
 **Code of Ninshidō**